jronallo/jronallo.github.com/source/_posts/2012-01-22-html5-microdata-and-schema-dot-org-code4lib-article.markdown

 announced the joint effort [Schema.org](http://schema.org).
 When the big search engines talk, Web site authors listen.

 This article is an introduction to Microdata and Schema.org.
-Included is a tutorial for implementing these new technologies on a site for discovery of cultural heritage materials.
-Along the way, some tools for implementers will be introduced.
-Issues with applying these technologies to cultural heritage materials will crop up along with opportunities for the cultural sector to improve the situation.
+The first section describes what HTML5, Microdata and Schema.org are, and the problems they have been designed to solve.
+With this foundation in place section 2 provides a practical tutorial of how to use Microdata and Schema.org using a real life example from the cultural heritage sector.
+Along the way some tools for implementers will also be introduced.
+Issues with applying these technologies to cultural heritage materials will crop up along with opportunities to improve the situation.

 <!-- more -->